cty8998/EHVT-VisualDG/semantic-segmentation/README.md

 __C.DATASET.BDD_DIR = <YOUR_BDD_PATH>
 ```
 #### Environment Inference and Environment Invariant Learning
 The code of Environment Inference is mainly in file EIL.py.
-The environment inference in EIL is conducted every 5 epochs to acquire the environment label for each training sample.
+The environment inference in EIL is conducted every 5 epochs to acquire the environmental label for each training sample.
 The Environment Invariant Learning is integrated into the training process of the EHVT network.

 #### Training